Senior Engineering

 Structure

-Unit 1: Engineering Fundamentals and Society
+Unit 1: Engineering Fundamentals

-• Engineering history
+• Engineering in society

 • Engineering communication